 Coracesium, or "the crow's nest", was the ancient name of modern Alanya.
-It was often used as a base by desperadoes.
+In Antiquity, this inaccessible, rocky site was often used as a base by desperadoes.

 The Crow's Nest was captured by the Roman general Pompey the Great in 67 BCE.
 Later, it was called Kalon Oros, "Beautiful Mountain", from which its modern name is derived.